voc/intro-outro-generator/README.md

 ### CSS-Style-Modifications
 `('logo',  'style',    'opacity', 1),` - locate object with id `logo` in the svg, parse its `style`-attribute as css-inline-string and change the value of the css-property `opacity` to 1.
 The Tupel-Element `'style'` is fixed and declares the type of action which is applied to the specified element.
 All other tupel-mebers can be modified to suit your needs.

-To form an fade-in-opacity-animation, the frame-generator could look like this:
+To form a fade-in-opacity-animation, the frame-generator could look like this:

 	# three seconds of animation
 	frames = 3*fps